 Thursday, August 2, 6:30 pm, at Hisle Park on Briar Hill Road, Lexington: Hisle Park was an inner Bluegrass Farm until just a few years ago, when the property passed into the ownership of the city of Lexington.
 After farming had come to an end, this open space was quickly covered with early succession plants (or weeds, if you like) both native and non-native.
 The city maintains wide paths for walking, running and horseback riding, but how the area will be landscaped and managed in the future is still somewhat uncertain.
 During our visit we will reflect on the vegetation of the Inner Bluegrass before European settlement, it’s loss through agriculture, and the possibilities for restoration in a parkland that serves an urban population.
 We will get to know some of those early succession plants and learn about the plans for this area.

-Saturday, October 6: Instead of holding a regular membership meeting on the first Thursday of this month, we are offering our Sustainable Urban Landscape Symposium two days later, on Saturday October 8.
+Saturday, October 6: Instead of holding a regular membership meeting on the first Thursday, Oct.
+4, we are offering our Sustainable Urban Landscape Symposium two days later, on Saturday October 6.
 Please check out the conference plans on this website, as they develop.